Suui/SlothUnit/README.md

 1. Create a new empty project in Visual Studio: ***Visual C++*** **Win32 Console Application**.
 2. Install the [SlothUnit NuGet package](https://www.nuget.org/packages/SlothUnit/) in the newly created project.

+You may want to install it manually, to do so check out the [packaged releases](https://github.com/Suui/SlothUnit.Package/releases).
+The SlothUnit folder should be located in the root of your project, and a PreBuild event should fire the x86 or x64 `SlothUnit.CodeGenerator.exe` with the path of your test project as the only argument.
+The actual VS PreBuild command is:

+`"$(ProjectDir)\SlothUnit\x86\SlothUnit.CodeGenerator.exe" "$(ProjectDir)\."`

 ### Development

 1. Simply fork and clone the repo, the whole project is inside a Visual Studio 2015 solution.